isabella232/kubernetes-operator/docs/Scaling-namespace-storage.md

 .
 ```

-## Create a new rack
+## Create a New Rack

-Now if we want to resize `/dev/sdf` for namespace `test` then we have to create a new `rack` inside `rackConfig` with updated `storage` config and remove the old rack.
+To resize `/dev/sdf` for namespace `test`,  create a new `rack` inside `rackConfig` with updated `storage` config, and remove the old rack.

-The new rack can be created in same physical rack using existing `zone/region` (if there is enough space) to hold new storage and old storage together.
+You can create the new rack in the same physical rack if there is enough space.
+Use the existing `zone/region` to hold the new storage and old storage together.

-## Update the `rackConfig` section

 ```yaml
 apiVersion: asdb.aerospike.com/v1beta1